mulargui/healthylinkx-serverless-node/README.md

 /api/src - source code of the lambdas (node js) - one file per lambda

 The datastore is a RDS MySql instance
-/datastore/src - dump of the healthylinkx database
+/datastore/src - dump of the healthylinkx database (schema and data)

 The ux is a web app (html+jquery+bootstrap+javascript) hosted in a S3 bucket
 /ux/src - the source code of the ux app